 - Command line arguments follow the previously introduced JSON syntax definition

 - Two or more arguments must be separated by a ‘

 /testcasecommand line argument with a test case named

 InsertNameas parameter value

-Command line arguments for test suites are introduced and explained in Ranorex Studio fundamentals > Test suite > ⇢ Running tests without Ranorex Studio.
+Command line arguments for test suites are explained in Ranorex Studio fundamentals > Test suite > ⇢ Run tests without Ranorex Studio.

 .rxtst) for file parameters, these endings are discarded in the test sequence file.